weav797/Module06-nexus-artifact-repo/nexus-setup/configure-nexus.md

 ---

-## 🧾 Customized Privileges (Optional Exploration)
+## 🧾 Customized Privileges

-Though not required in the training, I experimented with creating a custom privilege to control access to the `maven-snapshots` repository and applied it to the deployment user via a new role.
+I created a custom privilege to control access to the `maven-snapshots` repository and applied it to the deployment user via a new role.
 This helped reinforce how granular security can be managed inside Nexus.

 ---